hotwa/LillyMol/docs/Workflows/train_test_split_optimise.md

 Based on the very nice post by Pat Walters
 [Practical Cheminformatics](https://practicalcheminformatics.blogspot.com/2024/11/some-thoughts-on-splitting-chemical.html)
-I decided to try to apply train_test_split_optimise to the Biogen ADME datasets he uses.
+I decided to apply train_test_split_optimise to the Biogen ADME datasets he uses.

 Pat covers various splitting strategies that I will not recreate here.
 Instead